MadhanRavuru/Master_Program_Academic_Projects/README.md

 This include worksheets and exercise codes from Machine Learning course.

 ## TDCV:
 TDCV - Tracking and Detection in Computer Vision.
-This folder includes tasks related to non-linear optimization of reprojection error, Random Forests and Pose estimation
+This folder includes tasks related to non-linear optimization of reprojection error, Random Forest based Object detection and Pose estimation

 ## Master Thesis Project:
 Thesis project on **Multi-Domain Learning for Multi-Output Classification of Red Blood Cells**.